 How to use Ketoconazole Gel

 Use this medication on the scalp and skin only.
 Clean and thoroughly dry the area to be treated.
 Wash hands before and after applying this medication.
-Apply it to the affected skin and also to a small amount of the normal skin next to this area, usually once a day or as directed by your doctor.
+Apply it to the affected skin and also to a small amount of the normal skin next to this area as directed by your doctor, usually once a day.
 Length of treatment depends on the response to treatment and is usually for 2 weeks.
 Do not apply this more often than prescribed.
 Your condition will not clear faster, but side effects may be increased.